 The only thing that we didn’t really foresee was replacing the floor in the living room.
 I was happy to live with the charming (?) slant towards the back of the house.
 However, Robin wanted to fix the rather large crack in the old tomette tiles running down the side of the room.
 On closer inspection, we found that the floor had little base and was basically lying directly on sand.
 As you can see above, it was the fetching ochre sand of this region.
 Despite the fact that the stairs were already in, Robin decided to do the floor properly.
 We had some help from local workmen to speed up the process.

 We had taken up the red hexagonal tomette tiles that were original to the house.
 They couldn’t be saved and we didn’t have the funds to buy reclaimed antique tomettes.
+We are, after all, considering doing something with our basement next, perhaps with some help from a company like Calgary basement developments to make our lives easier after all this.
 Therefore, we chose to use parefeuille tiles; these were originally used on the underside of roof tiles.
 They are beautiful.
 The slight variance in hue from tile to tile really gives the floor the antique style we were looking for.

 Well, that’s all I’m going to show for now!

 See the end result for this room of our renovation in Provence.

 Also, check out the full before and after photos.